Beginners Guide To Biohacking: 9 Hacks to Maximize Your Potential

 Inducing ketosis can take between 1 and 2 weeks and reaches its full effects after about 6 months of regular practice.

-One of the most popular supplements for promoting ketosis is Bulletproof coffee, which is simply a combination of a fat like butter or coconut oil, and caffeine (in the form of coffee).
+One of the most popular supplements for promoting ketosis is Bulletproof coffee.
+This is simply a combination of a fat like butter or coconut oil, and caffeine (in the form of coffee).

-The caffeine stimulates the breakdown of fat into ketones, and the fat content supplies a readily available source of dietary fuel for the body to use immediately.
+The caffeine in the coffee stimulates the breakdown of fat into ketones.
+The fat content then provides a rich dietary fuel for the body to use immediately.

 Bulletproof coffee can be used on a daily basis to “train” the body to begin the process of ketosis.